CViT: Continuous Vision Transformer for Operator Learning: Experimental Details

 \subsection{Training and evaluation}

 \paragraph{Training recipe.} We use a unified training recipe for all CViT experiments.
-We employ AdamW optimizer \cite{kingma2014adam,loshchilov2017decoupled} with a weight decay $10^{-5}$.
+We employ AdamW optimizer \citep{kingma2014adam,loshchilov2017decoupled} with a weight decay $10^{-5}$.
 Our learning rate schedule includes an initial linear warm-up phase of $5,000$ steps, starting from zero and gradually increasing to $10^{-3}$, followed by an exponential decay at a rate of $0.9$ for every $5, 000$ steps.
 The loss function is a one-step mean squared error (MSE) between the model predictions and the corresponding targets at the next time-step, evaluated at randomly sampled query coordinates:

 where $s^{(k)}_i(\mathbf{y_j})$ denotes the $k$-th variable of the $i$-th sample in the training dataset, evaluated at a query coordinate $\mathbf{y}_j$, and $\hat{s}$ denotes the corresponding model prediction.
-All models are trained for $2 \times 10^5$ iterations with a batch size $B=64$.
+It is worth noting that our objective function is a one-step loss, which differs significantly from the rollout loss used in training DPOTs All models are trained for $2 \times 10^5$ iterations with a batch size $B=64$.
 Within each batch, we randomly sample $Q = 1,024$ query coordinates from the grid and corresponding output labels.

 \paragraph{Training instabilities} We observe certain training instabilities in CViT models, where the loss function occasionally blows up, causing the model to collapse.
 To stabilize training, we clip all gradients at a maximum norm of 1.
 If a loss blowup is detected, we restart training from the last saved checkpoint.